erieriF/FS2Scripts/README.md

 # Information

-These are scripts for [The Final Stand 2](https://www.roblox.com/games/133815151/) that I've created / collected.
+These scripts are scripts for [The Final Stand 2](https://www.roblox.com/games/133815151/) that I personally created/collected.

-Some scripts may be outdated, broken or patched.
-Depends on what exploit you are using.
+Some of the scripts may be outdated, broken, or patched.
+It depends on the type of exploit you are using.

-The creator of these scripts is not liable for any misuse or bans resulting from its use.
+The author of these scripts is not responsible for any misuse or ban resulting from the use of the scripts.

 ## AdvantageGiver